d99kris/nchat/README.md

 for a full list of supported emojis.
 One can also toggle display of graphical emojis in the chat history with `Ctrl-e` to easily see their textual counterpart.

+To send a file, enter the file path and press Ctrl-t.
+To receive a file, enter the number found in the chat history [Document] tag, and press Ctrl-r.
+Once downloaded the chat history message will be updated with the path to the local copy of the file.

 Supported Platforms
 ===================